 After the American Revolution, America was free from Great Britain and finally existed as its own country.
 However, America now lacked a set of laws to govern it.
-At this time, America was made up of several states, but they were not united.
-Each state had their own set of laws and ways of doing things, but if America was going to survive it would need a set of laws to govern all of America.
+At the time, the states were not united, and each state had its own set of laws and ways of doing things.
+If America was going to survive it would need a set of laws to govern all of America.
 Listen to hear how the U.S. Constitution, and a strong central government, came to be.

 Story Length: 3:00